Using page layouts

 - Column width – The width of the columns are fixed.
 If you need more than three columns, or columns of a specific width, you should use the Section and Column macros described below.

-- Very wide tables.
-The width of each column is set to a percentage of the page width.
-The icons in the drop down menu indicate the relative widths for each layout.
+- Very wide tables – The width of each column is set to a percentage of the page width.
+The icons in the drop-down menu indicate the relative widths for each layout.
 In most cases, Confluence will adapt the width of the columns to fit the width of the page.
-If a column includes a large table, the content may not fit into the width of the page.
-You will see a horizontal scroll bar when viewing the page.
+If a column includes an item that's too wide for it, you'll see a horizontal scroll bar when viewing the page.

 Using the Section and Column macros